peteroupc/peteroupc.github.io/requests.md

 [**https://peteroupc.github.io/bernoulli.html**](https://peteroupc.github.io/bernoulli.html)

 This is a page showing algorithms to turn a coin with an unknown probability of heads into a coin with a different probability of heads, also known as _Bernoulli factories_.
 A _factory function_ is a function that relates the old probability to the new one.
-Roughly speaking, a function can be a factory function only if it maps the interval [0, 1] to the interval [0, 1], is continuous, and doesn't touch 0 or 1 except possibly at the endpoints (Keane and O'Brien 1994)<sup>[**(1)**](#Note1)</sup>.
+Roughly speaking, a function can be a factory function only if it is the constant 0 or 1, or if it is continuous on its domain and equals neither 0 nor 1 on the open interval (0, 1) (Keane and O'Brien 1994)<sup>[**(1)**](#Note1)</sup>.

 Attention is drawn to the requests and open questions on that page: